gradle/native-samples/README.md

 > ./gradlew -p ../../.. generateSwiftRepos
 ```

-Now you can build the application:
+Now you can build and run the application:

 ```
 > ./gradlew assemble